Women's and Gender Studies

-The Women’s Studies program provides both men and women with tools for understanding, coping with, and changing the larger societal systems in which they must operate as both students and professionals.
-Women’s Studies courses engage students in provocative discussions and the conscious interrogation and practice of equality.
+The Women's and Gender Studies program provides both men and women with tools for understanding, coping with, and changing the larger societal systems in which they must operate as both students and professionals.
+Women’s and Gender Studies courses engage students in provocative discussions and the conscious interrogation and practice of equality.

-A minor in Women’s Studies complements any area of academic study.
-Women’s Studies courses can deepen a student’s comprehension of social, political and economic questions; explain the production of knowledge in fields as diverse as literature, engineering and media studies; and investigate the ways that assumptions about sex and gender influence how we think about and solve problems in business, law and medicine.
+A minor in Women’s and Gender Studies complements any area of academic study.
+Women’s and Gender Studies courses can deepen a student’s comprehension of social, political and economic questions; explain the production of knowledge in fields as diverse as literature, engineering and media studies; and investigate the ways that assumptions about sex and gender influence how we think about and solve problems in business, law and medicine.

 About the Minor

-Course Requirements for the Minor in Women’s Studies »
+Course Requirements for the Minor in Women’s and Gender Studies »

 Campus Community Consortium to Reduce Violent Crimes Against Women, Philadelphia, PA

 Center for Women’s Health, Stamford, Connecticut

 The Center for Women’s Health is a supportive environment where qualified and experienced physicians, nurses and healthcare practitioners believe in the partnership between physician and patient, and in the importance of a balanced integration of the physical, emotional, and spiritual elements that interact to create wellness.

 The Domestic Abuse Project of Delaware County, Inc. (DAP) seeks to prevent domestic violence and is committed to providing services that meet the needs of victims.
 DAP supports an empowerment process, which enables victims to move toward self-sufficiency.